f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/mcn-distributed-apps-l3/README.md

 ## Steps to Deploy
 1. Fork this repository
-2. Add all credential names and/or values to the GitHub Action Secrets and Environment Variables
+2. Add all credential names and/or values to the GitHub Action `Repository secrets` and `Repository variables`
 3. Open GitHub Actions and find **Secure MCN Apply** workflow
+4. *Optional* Enter a prefix to prepend to the name of all resources created by the workflow
-4. Run **azure-vnet-site** workflow and wait for completion
+5. Run **azure-vnet-site** workflow and wait for completion
-5. Run **aws-vpc-site** workflow and wait for completion
+6. Run **aws-vpc-site** workflow and wait for completion
-6. Run **gcp-vpc-site** workflow and wait for completion
+7. Run **gcp-vpc-site** workflow and wait for completion
-7. Navigate to F5 XC and check for the new site, wait until the site is fully provisioned and ready
+8. Navigate to F5 XC and look for the new sites.
+Wait until all sites are fully provisioned and ready
-8. Run **deploy-resources** workflow and wait for completion
+9. Run **deploy-resources** workflow and wait for completion

-Go to your app at `https://${app_domain}`
+Go to your app at **https://${TF_VAR_app_domain}**

+➡️`NOTE` When the domain name for the app is a primary DNS zone in F5 XC, the name of the app will be added to DNS automatically.
+If you do not have a DNS zone managed by F5 XC you will need to manually configure a record.
+The public IP address for the app can be found in the XC Console at `Multi-Cloud App Connect` > `Namespace ${TF_VAR_namespace}` > `Load Balancers` > `HTTP Load Balancers`${TF_VAR_prefix}-${TF_VAR_name}-xclb` > `Manage Configuration` > `DNS Information`

 ## Steps to Destroy
 1. Open Github Actions and find **Secure MCN Destroy** workflow
+2. *Optional* Enter the same prefix if used in the Deploy workflows
+3. Run **deploy-resources** workflow and wait for completion
+4. Run **azure-vnet-site** workflow and wait for completion
+6. Run **aws-vpc-site** workflow and wait for completion
-2. Run workflow and wait for completion
+7. Run **gcp-vpc-site** workflow and wait for completion
-3. Check your clouds for any remaining resources and delete them manually if necessary
+8. If any Destroy workflow fails, check your public cloud account for any remaining resources and delete them manually if necessary

-🤙🤟🍺🫖

 [^1]: Necessary to allow the Azure Managed Identity created by Azure for the AKS cluster and kubelet node to create an internal load balancer on the SLO/public subnet

 ## Known Issues

 - Service Discovery will need to be configured to demonstrate ease of discovering/connecting different services;
-- WAF and Bot configuration & tuning to be optimized.
+- WAF and Bot configuration & tuning to be optimized
+- Azure: "Network Contributor" Role may fail to be removed from System Managed Identities by Terraform.
+Manually delete the AKS cluster when this happens